 (2.9)

-In the following, the static properties are first described, before a brief introduction into dynamical considerations is presented.
+In the following, the static properties are first described, before a brief introduction to dynamic considerations is presented.

 Static Sensor Characteristics

-When the dynamical sensor behavior is neglected, the stationary characteristic line results.
-Ideally, with the beginning xe0 and end xe0+Δxe of the measurement range the following model results (Tränkler, 2014, p.
+When dynamical sensor behavior is neglected, the stationary characteristic line results.
+Ideally, with the beginning xe0 and end xe0+Δxe of the measurement range, the following model results (Tränkler, 2014, p.
 6f.):

 xa,idxe=xe,0+ΔxaΔxe∙xe-xe,0.